czue/pegasus-docs/css/bootstrap.md

 ```

-And then call it in a Django template like this:
+And then call it in a Django template like this (with no `bootrap.` prefix):

 ```javascript
 const onLoadModal = new Modal(document.getElementById('landing-page-modal'));